anordal/shellharden/how_to_do_things_safely_in_bash.md

 How to write conditions
 -----------------------

-### Should I use double bracket conditions?
+### Should I use double-bracket conditions?

-That is unimportant, but let's dispel some myths.
-We are talking about these forms of conditions:
+That is unimportant, but let's dispel some myths about these largely interchangeable forms of conditions:

 ```
 test …